 The Developer obtained a development loan in the amount of \$30,000,000 from Flagstar Bank, FSB for the purpose of developing the project.
-As of August 31, 2020, the outstanding balance on the loan was \$18,171,153.
-The loan is scheduled to mature on June 28, 2022, and the Developer reports being in full compliance with all loan terms.
+As of April 30, 2022, the outstanding balance on the loan was \$11,495.
+The loan is scheduled to mature on December 28, 2022, and the Developer reports being in full compliance with all loan terms.

 HOMEBUILDERS WITHIN THE DISTRICT . . .
-According to the Developer, there are currently two homebuilders within the District: The original homebuilder, Lennar Homes of Texas Land and Construction, LTD and the newest homebuilder Gehan Homes, LTD. Both Builders are building single family and duplex homes on three lot sizes (40', 50' and 60').
-Lennar's homes range in price from \$239,000 to \$269,000 with square footage ranging from 1,256 to 1,950 for the single-family homes and \$228,000 to \$244,000 with a square footage ranging from 1,292 to 1,592 square feet for the duplex product.
-Gehan is currently in the permitting process with construction to begin prior to the end of 2020.
-Home pricing and square footage pending.
+According to the Developer, there are currently two homebuilders within the District: The original homebuilder, Lennar Homes of Texas Land and Construction, Ltd., and the newest homebuilder, Gehan Homes, Ltd. Both homebuilders are building single family and duplex homes on three lot sizes (40', 50' and 60').
+Lennar's homes range in price from \$331,000 to \$377,000 with square footage ranging from 1,256 to 1,950 for the single-family homes and \$314,000 to \$330,000 with a square footage ranging from 1,292 to 1,592 square feet for the duplex product.
+Gehan's single-family detached products range is from \$420,000 to \$485,000, the duplex product starts at \$370,000.

 AGRICULTURAL WAIVER...
 Much of the undeveloped acreage within the District is subject to an agricultural exemption, however, the Developer has executed an agreement, which is recorded in the real property records of Travis County, and are covenants running with the land, waiving the right to have the land located within the District classified as agricultural, open-space or timberland for purposes of District taxes.
 In addition, the Developer has waived the right to have the lots and houses (if any) in the District classified as business inventory for purposes of District taxes.
-The agreement may not be modified without the approval of the TCEQ and are binding on purchasers of such land from the Developer.
+The agreement may not be modified without the approval of the TCEQ and are binding on purchasers of such land from the Developer, including the land previously sold to Lennar Homes and Gehan Homes.
 See "TAXING PROCEDURES - Property Subject to Taxation by the District."